What Is a Trading Journal?

 But you keep doing it.
 Why?

-You Do Not Know What Is Actually Working
+You Don't Know What's Actually Working

-Ask yourself: which of your setups is the most profitable?
-Not which one feels good — which one actually makes money over 50, 100, or 200 trades?
+Which of your setups makes the most money over 50, 100, or 200 trades?

 Your Emotions Run the Show